-Young, innovative and passionate about what they can offer the city’s residents, the students participating in a new 18-month startup program are challenging the idea that people with intellectual disabilities cannot create, and sustain, their own businesses.
+Young, innovative and passionate about what they can offer the city’s residents, the students participating in a new 18-month startup program are challenging the idea that people with intellectual disability cannot create, and sustain, their own businesses.

 Michael Peard, 19, of Maitland, already runs his own startup.
 He says his goal isn’t just self-employment.

 “I am going to employ someone one day, it’s going to come to a head,” he said.

 After completing an internship in car detailing, Mr Peard swapped his shifts at McDonald’s for creating his own mobile service called ‘Sparkles with Shine’.

 “Vacuuming, polishing, hand-washing the car, doing the wheels and tires and dressing them… I love working with cars because cars are my favourite,” he said.

 Mr Peard said he hoped the course, held in Mayfield, would teach him more marketing strategies.

 “It’s a great journey, it takes time to get where you want to go,” he said